 crawl-66-249-65-82.googlebot.com - - [26/Mar/2007:02:31:03 -0400] "GET /press/archives/ HTTP/1.1" 200 60280 "-" "Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"

-Now, let’s analyze the previous log entry.
+To understand the data provided by raw access logs, let’s analyze the previous log entry.
 The line begins with the identity of the visiting agent as resolved via its IP address.
 If no agent name is available, the IP itself is generally recorded.
 Often, the IP information will be included with the agent name, either prepended, appended, or by some other method.
 In the example, we would infer

 18.104.22.168 as the IP for our busy friend, the